 Study Reveals COVID-19 Pathway From the Oral Cavity to Lungs

-Periodontal disease and poor oral hygiene may be a more accurate predictor for COVID-19 severity than other risk factors, a study has found.
+Compared to other risk factors, periodontal diseases and poor oral hygiene may be more accurate predictors of COVID-19 severity, a new study has found.

-Led by an international team of researchers from the United States, United Kingdom, and South Africa, the study indicates the mouth and nose are central entry points for the virus.
-The paper, “The COVID-19 Pathway: A Proposed Oral-Vascular-Pulmonary Route of SARS-CoV-2 Infection and the Importance of Oral Healthcare Measures,” explores the oral cavity-COVID-19 connection, outlining the route taken by the virus as it enters the bloodstream from saliva, via the gingiva, into the blood vessels of the neck and chest, through the heart, and to the lung blood vessels.
+Compared to other risk factors, periodontal diseases and poor oral hygiene may be more accurate predictors of COVID-19 severity, a new study has found.
+Research conducted by an international team indicates the oral cavity and nose are central entry points for the virus.
+Published in the Journal of Oral Medicine and Dental Research, the paper, “The COVID-19 Pathway: A Proposed Oral-Vascular-Pulmonary Route of SARS-CoV-2 Infection and the Importance of Oral Healthcare Measures,” suggests effective oral hygiene can reduce the risk of transmission from the oral cavity to the lungs.
+The authors note that high concentrations of SARS-CoV-2 in saliva, along with periodontal diseases, are associated with an increased risk of death from COVID-19.
+Consequently, the team explored the oral cavity-COVID-19 connection, outlining the route taken by the virus as it moves through saliva, into the blood vessels of the neck and chest, through the heart, and to blood vessels in the lungs.